turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 an external resource anonymously.
 But sometimes we need to incorporate a more robust authentication scheme, especially if we're working with a resource that requires authentication with OAuth.

+Let's consider some of the issues this imposes on our test fixtures:

+* We need to keep our OAuth tokens out of VCR cassettes, since these get committed to (presumably public) source control
+* We need to use OmniAuth stubs to allow us to log in with fake user accounts (as oppposed to using real accounts in tests)
+*

 Issues: